ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 	If you want to enable image resizing, use [presentational image styles](#presentational-styles).
 </info-box> -->

-### Presentational classes
+### Presentational styles
-Presentational classes do not relate to any special meaning of the content.
+Presentational styles do not relate to any special meaning of the content.
 They directly control the visual aspect of an image.
-The default available presentational classes defines the image alignment behavior and can be applied by the following styles:
+The default available presentational classes defines the image alignment behavior.
+Check the list of the available semantical styles in the [table](#styles-table) above.
-* **"alignLeft"**, which applies the `image-style-align-left` class,
-* **"alignRight"**, which applies the `image-style-align-right` class,
-* **"alignCenter"**, which applies the `image-style-align-center` class,
-* **"alignBlockLeft"**, which applies the `image-style-align-block-left` class,
-* **"alignBlockRight"**, which applies the `image-style-align-block-right` class.

 <info-box hint>
 	Presentational image styles should be combined with the optional {@link features/images-resizing image resizing feature} as these features were designed to be used together.
 The image width is then controlled by the image resize feature.